RShankar/Semantic-Web-for-Genomics/Examples/Anatomy of a genome/genome size.md

 Table 1.1 from Christianini and Hahn lists some genomes discussed in their book:

 Go to this NCBI [list](https://www.ncbi.nlm.nih.gov/genome/browse/#!/overview/).
-Use the filter on the right hand side to limit to:
+Use the filter on the right hand side to limit search.
+Use the entry under 'Comments' section.
+The Human genome has a custom [resource](https://www.ncbi.nlm.nih.gov/projects/genome/guide/human/index.shtml)

 | Organism      |Description                          |Size (Mb)        |Listed @ NCBI as: | Comments |
 |:-------------:|:-----------------------------------:|:-----------:|:-------------------:|:----------:|